pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Reading
 ~~~~~~~

-When reading events from a DCB event store, a reader can supply a DCB "query".
-A DCB query has
+When :ref:`reading <DCB recorders>` events from a DCB event store, a reader can supply a "query".
+A :ref:`DCB query <DCB query>` has
-zero, one, or many DCB "query items".
-Each query item may have zero, one, or many "types", and zero, one, or many
+zero, one, or many "query items".
+Each :ref:`query item <DCB query item>` may have zero, one, or many "types", and zero, one, or many
 "tags".
 Optionally, the reader can also specify a position in the sequence of recorded events after which events
 should be selected.